 On the flagship new 2019 iMac computers, we are given two options for video cards.
 We can choose the stock Radeon Pro 580X or the Radeon Pro Vega 48.
 Which one is right for you?
 Let’s discuss this in more detail.

 For video editors using Final Cut Pro X

 If you’re using Final Cut Pro X (FCPX) you might be aware how much the GPU affects the overall performance of Final Cut.
-Not only does having faster and more CPU cores help a great deal.
+Not only does having a faster and more CPU cores help.
+It helps a great deal.
 The GPU is as much of a factor when it comes to the FCPX editing and rendering as the CPU.
-One of the things a lot of PC users don’t seem to understand is how well optimised the Apple software is optimised to work with the hardware that is provided.
+One of the things a lot of PC users don’t seem to understand is how well optimized the Apple software is optimized to work with the hardware that is provided.

 The Radeon Pro 580X

 The Radeon Pro 580X is a slight upgrade from the 2017 iMac computers.
 If you’re considering upgrading from a top spec 2017 iMac then I wouldn’t suggest getting this configuration.
 If you’re upgrading from the 2015 iMac like I am then you’d notice a considerable difference in performance from the older 2015 models.
 The Radeon Pro 580X comes stock with the computer so there’s no need to spend more money on the system which is pretty great.
 Having a higher performance card over the prior generation of iMac’s is a great start.